-The old ways of conducting market research are increasingly ineffective, and a wide array of new information options is available.
+The old ways of conducting market research are increasingly ineffective, but a wide array of new information options are available.

 The speed at which decisions need to be made has also increased dramatically.
 “We’ll have the results to you next quarter” just doesn’t cut it anymore.
 Information must be managed dynamically.
 As Finn Raben, Director General of ESOMAR, told me: “We can no longer afford to be the grey mice that live in a cupboard and say, ‘Ah, but you know, it took six months, and it is perfect research.’
 Too late, pal.
 The company’s moved on.”

 The world is awash with data on exactly what people do, when they do it, and whom they do it with.
 This flood of information is reshaping how we learn, what we can know, and the insights we can generate.
 The challenge now is piecing together the puzzle.

 Nobody really knows exactly how much data there is, and how much data is being generated, because the volume is growing so fast.
 It’s commonly suggested that about 90% of all the data in the world today has been created in the past few years.
 But let’s just agree on this: we are drowning in data insights and desperately need people to transform the data into insights that shape decision making.